 Welcome to Mrs Paisley’s Year 5 Class

-We start our term with a Viking themed story and linked to this our topic work in the Autumn Term is based on the Vikings.
-Our maths work starts with place value activities and our first science topic of the year will be, ‘Materials and their Properties.’
-This year, we are lucky to have Mrs Watson working with us each morning.
+In literacy, we start our term with the book Floodland which is linked to our autumn topic work.
+We start the year with Rivers and Coasts.
+Our maths work starts with place value activities and our first science topic of the year will be, ‘Forces.’
+This year, we are lucky to have Mrs Israel and Mrs Jackson working with us each morning.
 As a result of this we are able to split the year 5 and 6 children into three teaching groups for maths and literacy which is beneficial to the children.

 Each week, your child will be given some homework which will include reading each evening, learning the multiplication tables, spellings and a literacy or maths activity.
 Homework will be given out on Monday and returned on Thursday each week.
 I would appreciate it if you could support your child in the planning of when he/she should spend time completing homework as it is best to do frequent short sessions rather than all of it in one evening.
 In year 5 we encourage the children to be independent and responsible for their homework and handing it in on time.
-All of the children have a red homework book, folder and a snazzy reading record in which they should record the book they are currently reading and anything else they need to remember.
+All of the children have a red homework book, folder and a snazzy reading record in which they should record the book they are currently reading along with anything else they need to remember.
 Feel free to use either the homework book or reading record as a channel of communication between home and school should you wish too.
 I must say… I have been very impressed with the efforts of both the year 5 children and parents as far as reading is concerned.

 Not only in my class but as a school, we strive to help your child achieve his/her full potential in every area of school life and to this end we will all work hard to ensure this happens.
 In return we expect the children to apply themselves fully and success should follow.
 Lots of effort in school, plenty of water to drink and lots of sleep needed.
 Let’s make a really good job of this year!

 A few dates: